-The use of recreation amenities in the City generate a revenue resource that is beneficial to the overall operations and maintenance of parks, open space, trails and recreation facilities.
+Revenue generated by use of certain recreational facilities within the City benefits the overall operations and maintentance of parks, open space, trails, and recreation facilities.
 Currently, the City collects revenues from the GCCC, Fort Marcy and Salvador Perez Recreation Complexes, the Bicentennial Pool, the MRC, and from recreational sports leagues.
 These revenues are used to fund operations and maintenance, and the City should continue to evaluate their fee structure for these facilities and programs annually to ensure adequate revenue is being generated.